icgc-argo/argo-docs/docs/submission/clinical-data-validation-rules.md

 ## Cross File Validations

-Relationships between different clinical fields across files are validated to ensure data correctedness.
-These include for example:
+Relationships between different clinical fields across files are validated to ensure data integrity and correctness.
+This requires checking the existence and relationships of different identifiers in different files, and checking the value of a field in another file to validate the current field or enforce supplemental file requirements.
+Examples include:

 - A `submitter_sample_id` must belong to only one `submitter_specimen_id`.
 A `submitter_specimen_id` must belong to only one `submitter_donor_id`.
-- A `submitter_donor_id` or `submitter_specimen_id` submitted in any of the clinical submission files is checked to ensure it exists in the `Sample Registration` file.
+- A `submitter_donor_id` or `submitter_specimen_id` submitted in any of the clinical submission files must have been submitted in the `Sample Registration` file.
 - A `submitter_specimen_id` in the `Specimen` file must belong to a registered `submitter_donor_id` in the `Sample Registration` file.
-- A `submitter_primary_diagnosis_id` in the `Treatment`, `Specimen` or `Follow Up` file must exist in the `Primary Diagnosis` file.
+- A `submitter_primary_diagnosis_id` in the `Treatment`, `Specimen` or `Follow Up` file must have been submitted using the `Primary Diagnosis` file.
-- A `submitter_treatment_id` in the `Follow Up` file must exist in the `Treatment` file.
+- A `submitter_treatment_id` in the `Follow Up` file must have been submitted using the `Treatment` file.
-- The value of a specimen's `tumour_normal_designation` field in the `Sample Registration` file is checked to determine whether a field in the `Specimen` file is required.
+- The value of a specimen's `tumour_normal_designation` field in the `Sample Registration` file is checked to determine whether fields in the `Specimen` file are required.
 - If `survival_time` is submitted in the `Donor` file, all time interval fields are validated to ensure they are less than or equal to the `survival_time`.
 - Depending on the `treatment_type` selected in the Treatment file, additional treatment details may be required to be submitted.
 For example, if `treatment_type` includes `Chemotherapy`, the supplemental `Chemotherapy` treatment file is required.